withastro/roadmap/proposals/0048-container-api.md

 - `request`: required in case your component/page access to some information such as `Astro.url` or `Astro.request`.
 - `params`: the `Astro.params` to provide to the components
 - `locals`: initial value of the `Astro.locals`.
-- `status`: useful in case you're rendering an error page.
+- `routeType`: useful to test endpoints.

 # Testing Strategy